Nicosia International Airport: History

 Nicosia International Airport was the principal airport for Cyprus from its initial construction in the 1930s as the Royal Air Force station RAF Nicosia until 1974.
-At first, it acted principally as a military airport, and is still owned by the British Ministry of Defence.

 The landing strip was constructed in 1939 by the Shell Company and Pierides & Michaelides Ltd. Services were provided by Misrair with four-engined DH.86 aircraft.

 During the Second World War, the airport's facilities and runway were extended by local contractors Stelios Joannou and George Paraskevaides.
 American bombers used the runway in 1943/1944 when returning from Allied bombings of the Romanian Ploieşti oil fields.

 Following World War II, commercial services were reintroduced, and by 1948 Misrair, BOAC, Cyprus Airways and MEA were providing regular services.

 The facilities provided were limited, with three Nissen huts used as a terminal building housing Customs, Immigration, Civil Aviation, Signals, Traffic and Operational Services.
 Restaurant services were provided by the NAAFI.

 In 1949 the first terminal building was designed and built by the Public Works Department at a cost of £50,000 (£ in 2015) and was opened in May of that year.
 The building was then extended together with the aircraft apron in 1959.
 The building was vacated in 1968 with the opening of the new terminal.
 The Nicosia Flying Club and other flying organisations continued to use the old building.

 The RAF withdrew from the airfield in 1966 due to limited space brought on by vastly increasing civilian aircraft movements.
 On 27 March 1968 a modern new terminal, designed by a West German company Dorsch und Gehrmann from Wiesbaden, and built by Cybarco, was opened at a cost of £1,100,000, of which £500,000 was contributed by Britain.
 The new terminal could accommodate 800 passengers at one time and the parking apron could handle eleven aircraft.

 In June 1974, plans were in place for the terminal to be extended and the apron to be enlarged to 16 aircraft, of which two places were to be for widebody aircraft.
 But this was never to happen: on 15 July 1974 right wing Greek nationalists overthrew the democratically elected president of Cyprus, Archbishop Makarios.
 Nicosia Airport was briefly closed by the coupists, then used on 17 July 1974 to ferry troops from Greece to Cyprus to support the coup against Makarios.
 Only on 18 July was it allowed to reopen to civilian traffic, becoming a site of chaotic scenes as holidaymakers and other foreign nationals tried to leave the island.
 Finally, on 20 July 1974, Turkey invaded Cyprus, bombing the airport heavily and a ground attack of multiple battalions also ensued.
 However, the Hellenic Force in Cyprus and Cypriot National Guard Special Forces defended against the attack.
-After the invasion the airport came under UN control, and it is still under UN control to this day.
+After the invasion the airport came under United Nations (UN) control, and it is still under UN control to this day.